 Meanwhile, courts also upheld the net-billing contracts for Plants 1, 2 and 3.
 But the plants were not needed, at least not right away, and their costs continued to rise.
 WPPSS and Bonneville suspended construction at Plant 1 in May 1982 when it was 65 percent complete, and at Plant 3 in July 1983 when it was 76 percent complete.
 Bonneville continued to pay the costs of keeping the plants in mothballs, as it was termed at the time, but both plants finally were terminated in May 1994.
 Plant 2, with 1,216 megawatts of generating capacity, was completed in 1984 and continues to operate.
 Today it is called the Columbia Generating Station.

-Thus in 1983, 18 years after Owen Hurd envisioned an energy future for the Northwest where nuclear power electrons and hydropower electrons would mix and be sold to consumers at rates so low they would be the envy of the nation, the future was entirely different: the largest municipal bond default in history; only one of five nuclear plants completed — in addition, of course, to the net-billed (and at the time non-operating) Trojan nuclear plant from Phase 1; cost overruns that boosted the price of the five WPPSS plants by more than 400 percent; Bonneville’s debt for plants 1, 2 and 3 — 1 and 3 never completed — that will not be paid off until 2021, a debt that equates to about 12 percent of Bonneville's revenue from power sales (based on 2006 Energy Northwest debt service of $303 million and sales of $3.4 billion).
+Thus in 1983, 18 years after Owen Hurd envisioned an energy future for the Northwest where nuclear power electrons and hydropower electrons would mix and be sold to consumers at rates so low they would be the envy of the nation, the future was entirely different: the largest municipal bond default in history; only one of five nuclear plants completed — in addition, of course, to the net-billed (and at the time non-operating) Trojan Nuclear Plant from Phase 1; cost overruns that boosted the price of the five WPPSS plants by more than 400 percent; and Bonneville’s debt for plants 1, 2 and 3 — 1 and 3 never completed — that will not be paid off until 2044 (when Plant 2 -- the Columbia Generating Station -- debt is retired).

 World events also played a role in the downfall of the Hydro-Thermal Power Plan, at least in terms of public perception.
 The Arab oil embargo of 1974 was a fresh memory in the late 1970s, and while the concept of energy self-sufficiency was generally accepted — indeed, it was the nation’s policy following the oil embargo — there also were concerns that self-sufficiency should not be achieved at any cost.
 Installing energy conservation measures was faster and less expensive than building nuclear power plants, and conservation did not depend on any foreign country, utility, coal mine or technology for its fuel.
 Conservation would not meet all of the region’s future energy needs, but it could delay the construction of new power plants.
 It was a technology that could provide breathing room for careful decision-making and demand forecasting, a much different approach than the impending-doom drive of the 1970s to build the WPPSS plants.